Pasayten Wilderness: Trails

 More than 600 miles of trails provide access to the wilderness, many of them deceptively gentle at the start and become progressively difficult as they climb up multiple switchbacks into the higher elevations.
 The Pacific Crest Trail (PCT) crosses the area north-south for about 32 miles.
 The Boundary Trail begins in the southeast corner of the wilderness and meanders north and west for over 73 miles near the Canada–US border to eventually join the Pacific Crest Trail.

 Some trails are regularly used by horsemen who frequent the wilderness.
 Stock animals are used to supply camping gear, provide transportation, and carry tools and equipment for trail repair and improvement as the wilderness does not allow motorized or even wheeled equipment.

-Although popular trails are cleared and maintained every year, it is important to note that a large amount of trails are abandoned, closed, or otherwise not maintained.
+Although popular trails are cleared and maintained every year, a large amount of trails are abandoned, closed, or otherwise not maintained.
 Some of these trails are still listed in the United States Forest Service maps of the area, while other simply appear as unmarked trail junctions.
 Because of the lack of maintenance of certain trails and size of the wilderness, some areas are very seldom visited except by the most intrepid of individuals.
 For the general public, it is recommended that one possess a strong knowledge of map use and other navigational tools to explore the wilderness in depth.